Esa página está disponible también en español.

 The town has a wide variety of services including a bank, supermarkets, many restaurants and a wide variety of hotels so many travellers elect to base themselves here for their visit to the South Caribbean coast.

 Cocles is the first community south of Puerto Viejo and it north of Playa Chiquita.
 It is one of the most well developed.
 The beautiful beach is very popular with surfers, especially at the northern end, and also for swimmers.
-It is one of the few area beaches that is patrolled by lifeguards via the community supported Playa Cocles Lifeguard program.
+It is one of the few area beaches that is patrolled by lifeguards via the community supported Playa Cocles Lifeguard program

-There's a big variety of businesses located at Cocles, including basic hostel type accomodation up to luxury hotels and rental homes.
+There's a big variety of businesses located at Cocles, including basic hostel type accommodation up to luxury hotels and rental homes.
 There are also many restaurants and services although it is just a few minutes by bicycle to Puerto Viejo should you need something more than is on offer here.

 The uncrowded Playa Chiquita is a favorite for those who want to relax on the fine sand and in the beautiful waters surrounded only by nature.
 It is really several small bays so you may be able to find your own small beach with no one else in sight.
 As well, there is no road to access to the beach so the short walk down one of several trails to the beach also provides privacy.
 There's a nice trail to the beach just past Hotel Shawandha for example.